Average Real Estate Agent Commission Rates (2024 Update)

 Realtor fees, while seemingly high, might be justified by several factors:

 Commission sharing.
 Listing agents don't retain the entire commission from a home sale.
-This fee is shared with the buyer's agent and their brokerage, reducing the individual agent's earnings.
+This fee is shared with the buyer's agent and brokerage, reducing the individual agent's earnings.

 Marketing costs.
 Realtors often bear the upfront costs of marketing a property, which includes various promotional activities and materials.
 This investment is made without any sale guarantee, representing a considerable risk for the agent.